Silvia Vignolini: Research and career

 Vignolini's research interests are on photonic structures in plants, metamaterials and photonic crystals.
-After graduating from her PhD, she moved to the University of Cambridge, where she worked in the laboratory of Ulrich Steiner.
-Vignolini was appointed a lecturer at University College London (UCL) in 2014, but returned to the University of Cambridge less than a year later.
+After graduating from her PhD, she moved to the University of Cambridge, where she worked in the laboratory of Ullrich Steiner.
+Vignolini was appointed a lecturer at University College London (UCL) in 2013, but returned to the University of Cambridge in early 2014.
+In January 2023, Vignolini was appointed Director of research at the Max Planck Institute of Colloids and Interfaces in Germany while retaining her professor position at the University of Cambridge.
 Vignolini's research investigates structural coloration. colour that occurs due to the interaction of light with sub-micrometer scale structures as opposed to pigmentation.
 Structural colour originates from multi-layered materials and surface-level diffraction gratings.
 Her early work investigated coloration in Pollia condensata, a type of flowering plant that produces strong iridescence.
 The iridescence occurs due to Bragg reflection from cellulose microfibrils.
 These fibrils are stacked in a helicoidal-like architecture and the total thickness of the multi-layer structure changes throughout the surface of the Pollia condensata fruits.
 Vignolini has also studied the bright white shell of the Cyphochilus beetle, whose scales are so thin that they scatter light incredibly efficiently.
 She has shown that it is possible to tune the colour of self-assembled block copolymer thin films by changing the molecular structure.
-Vignoli developed the fabrication techniques to guide the self-assembly of the rigid-rod like cellulose nanocrystals and hydroxypropyl cellulose.
-Cellulose nanocrystals adopt a cholesteric stack-like structure when low concentrations cellulose nanocrystals are immersed in water and left to dry.
+Vignolini developed the fabrication techniques to guide the self-assembly of the rigid-rod like cellulose nanocrystals and hydroxypropyl cellulose.
+Cellulose nanocrystals adopt a cholesteric stack-like structure when low concentrations cellulose nanocrystals are suspended in water and left to dry.
 As the water starts to evaporate, the concentration of cellulose increases, which results in the formation of a cholesteric lyotropic liquid crystalline phase.
 In this phase the twisted configuration repeats over a distance known as the pitch.
 The pitch determines the colour of light reflected by the cellulose nanocrystals (larger pitches reflect lower energy, longer wavelength light).
-Vignolini has shown that adding salt to the cellulose nanocrystals can result in a more compact assembly, blue-shifting the colour of light emitted.
+Vignolini has shown that optical uniformity and material efficiency can be optimized by drying the cellulose nanocrystal suspension in sessile droplets under a thin oil layer.
 She has also shown that magnetic fields can be used to manipulate the orientation of the cholesteric domains.
-Vignolini has studied the reflectance spectrum at a range of different angles, which provides insight into the precise molecular packing.
+Vignolini has studied the reflectance spectrum at a range of different angles, which provides insight into the mechanisms of the self-assembly upon solvent evaporation.
+Vignolini also highlighted the important role played by bundles of cellulose nanocrystals leading to their chiral arrangement in cholesteric phases.

 Vignolini has used her understanding of the interaction of light with complex natural structures to understand the interaction of light and anthocyanin vacuolar inclusions.
 This understanding can inform the design bionic materials that can achieve outstanding photosynthetic quantum efficiencies.
 In 2020, she was awarded a European Research Council (ERC) consolidator grant to study how organisms create symbiotic relationships to manage interactions with light.